 Christmas (La Navidad) is widely celebrated in predominantly Catholic Mexico with nearly two weeks of festivities.
 Beginning December 15, see Las Posadas or nightly processions of colorfully dressed characters carrying icons and statues, which symbolize Mary and Joseph’s journey to Bethlehem.
 Spend Christmas Eve in El Centro outside Our Lady of Guadalupe where piñatas, live music and dancing continue into the night.

-New Years – December 31, 2017 – January 1, 2018
+New Years – December 31, 2021 – January 1, 2022

 Puerto Vallarta’s New Year celebration takes place on the Malecon, the best place to watch the fireworks display over Bahia de Banderas.
 Afterwards, take the whole family to the cobblestone streets of the Romantic Zone for music, dancing and fresh tacos.
 The locals celebrate midnight by eating the 12 ‘grapes of happiness’ — one grape every time the clock strikes – a vestige of the Spanish tradition.

-Coming Up for Spring and Summer 2018
+Coming Up for Spring 2022

 Puerto Vallarta Trip Planning Tips